mbakker7/timml/README.md

 * The documentation is hosted on [readthedocs](https://timml.readthedocs.io/).
 * Example Notebooks are available from the notebooks directory on github, of from [here](https://github.com/mbakker7/timml/tree/master/notebooks).

+## Latest release
+TimML 0.6.5
+* Improved documentation: new look, better organization, tutorials, how-to guides etc. Check it out [here](https://timml.readthedocs.io/)!
+* New elements
+    * Building pit elements for 3D (multi-layer single aquifer) models.
+    * Large diamater wells (only for radial flow).
+* Enhancements
+    * Building pit leaky wall resistance can be set per layer and per side (for modeling leaks or gaps).
+    * Return integrated normal flux per layer and per line segment.

-## TimML Version 6
+## TimML Versions

-TimML version 6 has the same functionality as version 5, but doesn't depend on a fortran extension anymore, so installation is easy on all platforms.
+* TimML version 0.6 has the same functionality as version 5, but doesn't depend on a fortran extension anymore, so installation is easy on all platforms.
+* TimML version 0.5
-TimML version 5 is a total rewrite and is not backwards compatible with previous TimML versions.
+    * is a total rewrite and is not backwards compatible with previous TimML versions.
-TimML version 5 is intended to be compatible with TTim.
+    * is intended to be compatible with TTim.
-TimML version 5 has many new features and elements, the code base is Python 3, and the object oriented design is much simpler.
+    * has many new features and elements, the code base is Python 3, and the object oriented design is much simpler.
-TimML version 4 remains available through the timml4 branch.
+* TimML version 0.4 remains available through the timml4 branch.

-## Release
-TimML 6.0.
-First release that depends on numba and doesn't depend on fortran extension anymore.
-Code is now pure python (with numba for speed).

 ## Citation